Baytown Township Groundwater Contamination Site

 State and local government representatives will also consider what, if any, alternate, long-term solutions are available for providing a clean water supply to the Baytown-West Lakeland Township area.
 Bayport city officials are already working with MPCA and MDH to explore options for reducing TCE levels in their water supply.

 *Properties that were platted after April 9, 2002 are not sampled by the MPCA and are not eligible for a state-provided GAC filter system.
 These properties are governed by specific township ordinances.
 For more information on these ordinances, residents should contact their township offices.

 Well Water Testing

 The MPCA samples all of the wells within the area of TCE contaminated groundwater (with the exception of wells on properties platted after April 9, 2002) and a select number of wells outside the area of contamination to track the edges of the plume.
 The sampling frequency of a well is based on the concentration of TCE in the water; wells with higher TCE levels are sampled more often than those with lower levels.

 Residents who are not included in the MPCA’s groundwater sampling program, or who want their water tested sooner than MPCA is able to collect a sample, may contact Washington County and pay to have their water sampled.
 These samples will be analyzed by the Minnesota Public Health Laboratories and the results reviewed by MDH staff, who then send the results in a letter.
-For more information on how to request a sample, see the Washington County webpage, Water Tests, or download a Washington County VOC Sampling Request Form.
+For more information on how to request a sample, see Washington County's Water Tests page or download a Washington County VOC Sampling Request Form (PDF).